ozydingo/belongs_to_hierarchy/README.md

 # => #<ShareSetting id: 4, shareable_type: "Project", shareable_id: 1, group: "ops", shared: false>
 ```

-With `HasMany :uniq`, we can override this setting for a specific group at a specific resource.
-That is, we could share a specific folder or document in this project with the "ops" group by creating another ShareSetting, and the `HasMany :uniq` association will obey this shadowing in all finds and joins:
+With `has_many :uniq`, we can override this setting for a specific group at a specific resource.
+That is, we could share a specific folder or document in this project with the "ops" group by creating another ShareSetting, and the `has_many :uniq` association will obey this shadowing in all finds and joins:

 ```ruby
 class Document < ActiveRecord::Base